FAQ's & Custom Orders

 Sample of Foot Shapes

-Below is the two typical shapes we turn on the foot of our holders.
+Below is the two typical shapes I turn on the foot of my pen holders.
 The choice is purely cosmetic and has no affect on the function.
 The angled foot also keeps the end of the wood from accidentally being dipped into the ink.

 Classic Foot Angled Foot

 I can engrave your flange with many stock designs and text.
 I also have the ability to engrave any vector image sent to use.
 Have a look at the below page on Laser Engraving Options